 The EU-SYNTHESYS+ project funds access of international scientist worldwide to the sientific collections and research infrastructure of ZFMK.
 Supported are visits of several weeks.
 This includes both, access to the scientific collections, and research infrastructure such as the labs for morphology and molecular research.

-The ZFMK Biobank is a specialized archive storing ultra-deep frozen animal samples (e.g. DNA and tissue) for non-commercial molecular research.
-The biobank is closely linked to the morphological collections of the museum.
+The LIB Biobank is a specialized archive storing ultra-deep frozen animal samples (e.g. DNA and tissue) for non-commercial molecular research.
+The biobank is closely linked to the morphological collections of the LIB museums.

 There are about 300,000 specimens in the collection, including type material.
 The section also houses collections or parts of collections of Erwin M. Beyer, Bernhard Mannheim, Hermann Schmitz, Hans Mendl and Hans Ulrich.